David Haig

 Haig wrote the play My Boy Jack, which premièred at the Hampstead Theatre on 13 October 1997.
 On Remembrance Day 2007, ITV broadcast a television drama based on the play, in which Haig played Rudyard Kipling and Daniel Radcliffe played Kipling's son, John.
 He went on to star as the Player in Rosencrantz and Guildenstern Are Dead alongside Radcliffe in 2017.

 Haig's second play The Good Samaritan was also first staged at the Hampstead Theatre, opening on 6 July 2000.
-His third play Pressure premiered at the Chichester Festival in 2014, before being revived in 2018 on a UK Tour and then in the West End at the Ambassadors Theatre.
+His third play Pressure premiered at Chichester Festival Theatre in 2014, before being revived in 2018 on a UK Tour and then in the West End at the Ambassadors Theatre.
 In 2018, he portrayed Bill in the critically acclaimed BBC America thriller series Killing Eve (2018).
+His fourth play Magic premiered at Chichester Festival Theatre in 2026.

 Haig was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to drama.